-derived from the manufacturing and trading of household products, retail operations and wholesale of wine and electrical appliances.
+The Group's revenue for the year is mainly derived.
+Our audit procedures to assess the recognition of from the manufacturing and trading of household products, retail operations and wholesale of wine and electrical appliances.

-In general, revenue from the manufacturing and • trading of household products is recognised when the goods are loaded onto shipping vessels for export or delivered to customers' premises for domestic sales; retail revenue is recognised when • sales are made to customers over the counter; wholesale revenue is recognised when the goods are delivered or services are rendered.
+In general, revenue from the manufacturing and • trading of household products is recognised when the goods are loaded onto shipping vessels for export or delivered to customers' premises for domestic sales; retail revenue is recognised when sales are • made to customers over the counter; wholesale revenue is recognised when the goods are delivered or services are rendered.

-We identified revenue recognition of manufacturing • and trading of household products, retail operations and wholesale of wine and electrical appliances as a key audit matter because revenue is one of the key performance indicators of the Group, revenue from these businesses is significant to the Group and therefore there is an inherent risk of manipulation of the timing of recognition of revenue by management to meet specific targets or • expectations.
+We identified revenue recognition of manufacturing • and trading of household products, retail operations and wholesale of wine and electrical appliances as a key audit matter because revenue is one of the key performance indicators of the Group, revenue from these businesses is significant to the Group and therefore there is an inherent risk of manipulation of the timing of recognition of revenue by management to meet specific targets or expectations.